Vegetation Management

 As part of this work, we often require permission from customers to complete work on private property.
 Every time you grant us permission to complete vegetation management on your property, it helps in preventing outages for your community.

-Qualified foresters use bucket trucks to prune branches that are too close to energized equipment.
+Qualified utility workers use bucket trucks to prune branches that are too close to energized equipment.
 We direct remaining growth away from the wires to prevent trees from growing into the power line.

 At sites with tree regrowth, mowers are used to clear the site and open space for shrubs to grow.